 The spread of Law Centres across the country is uneven, and relies on local initiatives.
 If you do not have a local Law Centre where you are, why not consider setting one up?

 We set the bar high for being a Law Centre.
-We have minimum criteria for membership (below), which include providing a core free service operated by lawyers in a way that is accountable to the local community.
+We have minimum criteria for membership that reflect the Network's values.
+They include:

 We help appropriate groups and organisations become Law Centres, so we can guide you through what you need to consider and do.
 If you are interested in finding out more, please use this online form to tell us a little about you.